DavideOlivieri/progetto/README.md

 ```
 ### Route /getStats
 ***
-In this route you can enter 1 or 2 state code and 1 or 2 genres. \
+In this route you can enter 1 or 2 state code/s and 1 or 2 genre/s. \
-The response will contain statistics for 1/2 state/s or 1/2 genre/s.
+The response will contain statistics for 1/2 state/s and 1/2 genre/s.

 Optional parameter to be entered:
 > state_code = param, if you want to search for another State code (defaul value = CA ) \